Hawley Retainer: Cost, Care, Benefits and How They Compare

 Benefits of Using a Hawley Retainer

-A recent study revealed that more than 90% of orthodontists prefer Hawley retainers and maxillary dental arch to help align your teeth.
+A recent study revealed that more than 90% of orthodontists prefer Hawley retainers to help align your teeth.
+Moreover, clinical studies “demonstrate 93-95% success rates in maintaining tooth alignment when worn according to prescribed protocols.”

 Comfort and Ease of Use:

 Hawley retainers are known for their user-friendly properties.
-The plastic base of Hawley retainers is molded according to the shape of the person’s mouth, which guarantees a comfortable fitting in the mouth.
+The plastic base is molded according to the shape of the person’s mouth, ensuring a comfortable fit.

-Hawley retainers are easily removable while brushing, flossing, eating, and cleaning, ensuring exclusive oral hygiene.
-Also, they assist the user in speaking comfortably by allowing smooth tongue movement.
+Hawley retainers are easily removable while brushing, flossing, eating, and cleaning, ensuring good oral hygiene.
+They also assist the user in speaking comfortably by allowing smooth tongue movement.

 Customization options for Personalization:

-Hawley retainers have a wide range of Customization options, allowing users to design their retainer according to their will and style.
-Individuals can customize the color of the metal wires of their Hawley retainers.
+Hawley retainers have a wide range of Customization options, allowing users to design their retainers to match their personality.
+For example, individuals can customize the color of the metal wires of their Hawley retainers.

-They can also order modifications in the wire designs to have an enhanced aesthetic experience with their retainers.
-They have access to a wide range of colors and plans for the plastic base of the retainer as well.
+They can also order modifications in the wire designs to enhance the appearance of their retainers.
+They also have access to a wide range of colors and plans for the plastic base of the retainer.

-An individual can have specific graphics, symbols, or their names incorporated on their retainers, thus making them exclusively personalized to them.
-What’s better than having an experience with an orthodontic appliance used as a personalized piece accessory?
+Individuals can have specific graphics, symbols, or their names incorporated on their retainers, thus making them exclusively personalized to them.

 Caring for Your Hawley Retainer